signalogic/SigSRF_SDK/codecs_readme.md

 <a name="Overview"></a>
 # Overview

 Codecs are an essential component in streaming media use cases, necessary to decode RTP media in telecom, analytics, robotics, and many other applications.
 In addition, codecs are often necessary to encode media, for example transcoding in SBC, language translation, home and mobile assistants, and other applications.
-This page documents SigSRF codecs available in the mediaMin, mediaTest, and hello_codec reference applications, including EVS, AMR, AMR-WB, G711, and more.
+This page documents SigSRF codecs and RTP media formats available in the mediaMin, mediaTest, and hello_codec reference applications, including EVS, AMR, AMR-WB, G711, H.264, H.265 (HEVC) and more.
 As part of the SigSRF SDK, codecs may also be incorporated into user applications for test and evaluation purposes.
 Documentation is organized as:

   * test, measurement, and interoperation [:link:](#user-content-testmeasurementandinteroperation)
   * I/O support, including audio waveform files, pcap, and RTP [:link:](#user-content-iosupport)